dhirajchawla2000/merchants_guide_to_galaxy_java/README.md

 ####Introduction

 The problem statement I have selected here is Merchants Guide to Galaxy, wherein I need to develop a guide that would allow me to convert (translate) numbers and units while selling stuff in other galaxies.
 For this problem statement I have used Java as the programming language to develop the code and write test cases.
-I have tried to use TDD methodology for the development of the code.

 ####Design